Frequently Asked Questions

 - Pre-Fitting: Upon the arrival of your gown, you will work with one of our Bridal Consultants to begin thinking about what alterations you may want to make to the dress.
 This is a good time to finalize any decisions on foundation garments and accessories.

-- Second Fitting: This should take place about 4 weeks before your wedding date.
+- Second Fitting: This should take place about eight weeks before your wedding date.
 Any minor details will be finalized to perfect the fit of your gown.

-- Pick-up: You may pick up the dress of your dreams 3-5 days before the Big Day…unless other arrangements are required.
+- Pick-up: You may pick up the dress of your dreams at least two weeks before the Big Day…unless other arrangements are required.

 If you are from out of town or traveling a distance for your alteration appointments, you may choose to do your alterations in your home town.
 To ensure a quality job is done on your alterations for the best fit, we do not cut down the number of alterations or alteration requirements because of travel.